jlledom/lwip-hurd/README.md

 3. If a translator register is set, this error raises when booting the system: file_name_lookup /dev/eth1: Computer bought the farm
 4. First active translator set after booting doesn't send gratuitous ARP queries
-5. Assertion "should not be null since first != last!" failed at line 948 in ../../hurd/lwip/core/netif.c when removing an interface that has open connections.

 ## 3. Others